robotpony/robotpony-home-page/README.md

-# robotpony-home-page
-Home page SSS
+# Browser default home page

+Includes:

+* a clock
+* links to things
+* a lovely image